-Instead of forging ahead with last year’s procedures, you can use the repetitive nature of your end-of-year duties to your advantage to create a standardized process.
-With your responsibilities being more predictable, there’s plenty of room to codify your operations to automate certain tasks, eliminate error-prone activities, and build in efficiencies to improve the entire process.
+Instead of forging ahead with last year’s process, you can use the repetitive nature of your end-of-year duties to your advantage and create a standardized workflow.
+When everything is clearly laid out step-by-step, it’s easier to simplify your operations to automate certain tasks, eliminate error-prone activities, and build in efficiencies to improve the entire process.
 Read on to find out four ways you can streamline your end-of-year duties and set your association management business up for success in 2022.

-Few things are more important than informing your boards about the past, present, and future health of their finances.
-Whether they came in over, at, or under budget dictates many of their money strategies for the upcoming year.
-And offering them visibility into their financials with multiple concise reports like budget comparatives, fund balance and income statements, profit and loss for the reserve, and board of directors packets helps clear up any money misconceptions and streamlines their planning and decision-making processes.
+Few things are more important than informing your boards about the past, present, and future financial health of their community association.
+Whether they came in over, at, or under budget dictates their fiscal strategy for the upcoming year.
+Offering them visibility into association financials with multiple concise reports, like budget comparatives, fund balance and income statements, profit and loss for the reserve, and customizable board of directors packets can help clear up any misconceptions and streamline their planning and decision-making processes.

-For specific reports, like budget comparatives, managers can also provide month-to-date and year-to-date actual figures versus budgeted ones, and comparisons between certain periods of time for review.
-These options consolidate critical data for board members, which simplifies evaluation while assisting them in planning for specific months where they may need to budget additional funds.
+For specific reports, like budget comparatives, you can also provide month-to-date and year-to-date actual figures versus budgeted ones, and comparisons between certain periods of time for review.
+These options consolidate critical data for board members, which simplifies evaluation, while assisting them in planning for specific months where they may need to budget additional funds.

 2.)
 Sending Emails and Letters

-A 2018 AppFolio Survey stated 92 percent of community association managers spent at least 10 hours per week communicating with association boards.
-But what if you could get some of that time back by streamlining your homeowner and board communications?
+The financial year ends in December, which means a lot of time is spent communicating with board members, vendors, and homeowners.
+But what if you could get some of that time back by streamlining your communications?

 3.)
 Assessment Update Notifications